trgr234/ICT_302_2019_Fall/README.md

 # ICT 302, Fall 2019
 This repository collects the materials for Dr. Spencer Greenhalgh's Fall 2019 offering of ICT 302: Content Management Systems.
+This README document provides a basic overview of the repository.